-A research problem, in general, refers to some difficulty which a researcher experiences in the context of either a theoretical or practical situation and wants to obtain a solution for the same.
+A research problem refers to some difficulty which a researcher experiences in either a theoretical or practical situation and want to get a solution for the same.

 CHARACTERISTICS OF RESEARCH PROBLEM

 - The variables in the problem must be clear

 - It should be limited in scope and should be specific,

 - It should be free from ethical constraints